mmcdermott/EventStreamGPT/README.md

 [![PRs](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/mmcdermott/EventStreamML/pulls)
 [![contributors](https://img.shields.io/github/contributors/mmcdermott/EventStreamML.svg)](https://github.com/mmcdermott/EventStreamML/graphs/contributors)

-EventStream is a codebase for managing and modeling \`\`event stream'' datasets, which consist of sequences of continuous-time events containing categorical or continuous measurements with complex internal dependencies.
+EventStream is a codebase for managing and modeling "event stream" datasets, which consist of sequences of continuous-time events containing categorical or continuous measurements with complex internal dependencies.
 Examples of such data include electronic health records, financial transactions, and sensor data.
-The repo contains two major sub-modules: [`data`](data), for handling event stream datasets in raw form and with Pytorch for modeling, and [`transformer`](transformer), which includes Hugging Face-compatible transformer models, generative layers for marked point-process and continuous-time sequence modeling, Lightning wrappers for training these models, and utilities for performing zero-shot evaluation with these models through an analog of prompting applied to event stream data.
+The repo contains two major sub-modules: [`data`](EventStream/data), for handling event stream datasets in raw form and with Pytorch for modeling, and [`transformer`](EventStream/transformer), which includes Hugging Face-compatible transformer models, generative layers for marked point-process and continuous-time sequence modeling, Lightning wrappers for training these models, and utilities for performing zero-shot evaluation with these models through an analog of prompting applied to event stream data.

 ## Installation